PeerHerholz/brainhack_marburg_showcases/README.md

-# brainhack2020_marburg_showcases
+# Brainhack Global showcases - Marburg Hub
-A little repository to showcase some things during the Brainhack 2020 in Marburg.
+A little repository to showcase some things during the Brainhack Global - Marburg Hub.